- The Montsouris Reservoir: A Historical Overview

 - The Modern Montsouris Reservoir: Management and Impact

-- Convenient Transfer by Shared Shuttle to Montsouris Reservoir, Paris
+- Transfer from CDG airport to Montsouris Reservoir in Paris

 The Montsouris Reservoir: A Historical Overview